JeanTiH/Jean_Portfolio_Public/Machine_Learning_for_Trading/ML4T_P7_Q-Learner/README.md

 ## Files
 - `QLearner.py`: Implements the Q-Learning Agent, including Q-table updates and exploration/exploitation logic.
 - `testqlearner.py`: Tests the Q-Learner in a simulated environment, demonstrating its learning and performance.
-- `testworlds/`: Contains data for the Q-Learner to interact with the environment.

 ## Project Writeup
 https://lucylabs.gatech.edu/ml4t/fall2022/project-7/